helenolicurgo/helenolicurgo/README.md

 - 👋 Hi, I’m @helenolicurgo
-- 👀 I’m interested in App Development.
+- 👀 I’m interested in DevOps.
-- 🌱 I’m currently re-learning Java.
+- 🌱 I’m currently leaning about AWS Cloud services, administration and security.
-- :star: I already know (and love) Python (intermediate), Statistics for Data Analysis (with a lot of experience under my belt in Advanced Statistical Analysis) and a little of SQL (only the most basic skills for DB access and manipulation).
+- :star: I already know (and love) Python (intermediate) and a very basic of Java (in wich I'm not good at all), Statistics for Data Analysis (with a lot of experience under my belt in Advanced Statistical Analysis) and a little of SQL (only the most basic skills for DB access and manipulation).
 And, of course the useful Excel...
 Who doesn’t?
+Oh, by the way, LINUX RULES!
 - 💞️ I’m looking to collaborate on ...
 Oh gosh, I don't have a slice of idea here.
 Let's see what the future holds...
 - 📫 You can reach me at my personal web site: https://www.heleno.net.br/ and check some of my photos, because I'm not only code.